emagar/chileLeg/README.md

 Data inludes \*\*

-<a id="org775d3e7"></a>
+<a id="orgfd8f214"></a>

 # Files in the repository and how to cite them

 You are free to download and modify the data (see the LICENSE document for details) provided you give proper credit to this source.
-Unless otherwise noted next to the file descriptor, the cite is Eric Magar (2018) Legislative bill histories in contemporary Chile repository, <https://github.com/emagar/chile>.
+Unless otherwise noted next to the file descriptor, the cite is Eric Magar (2018) Legislative bill histories in contemporary Chile repository, <https://github.com/emagar/chileLeg>.

+edit below&#x2026;

 In general, file names identify the office elected (i.e., **df**, **se**, **pr**, **dl**, **go**, **ay** for *diputados federales*, *senadores*, *presidente*, *diputados locales*, *gobernador*, and *ayuntamiento*, respectively), followed by the unit of observation (i.e., **ed**, **df**, **dl**, **mu**, **de**, **se**, **ca** for *estado*, *distrito federal*, *distrito local*, *municipio*, *demarcación*, *sección*, and *casilla* respectively), and the years included.
 Other than in Nayarit since 2008 (and, pending a court case, Mexico City since 2018), *ayuntamientos* are elected in fused ballots for a *presidente municipal* and a fraction of the municipal council (*regidores* and *síndicos*).
 Nayarit elects these members of the municipal council in single-member plurality districts called *demarcaciones*.